ScanNet/ScanNet/README.md

 If you would like to download the ScanNet data, please fill out an agreement to the [ScanNet Terms of Use](http://dovahkiin.stanford.edu/scannet-public/ScanNet_TOS.pdf) and send it to us at scannet@googlegroups.com

 ### Data Organization
 The data in ScanNet is organized by RGB-D sequence.
-Each sequence is stored under a directory with a unique id containing the timestamp and device id.
+Each sequence is stored under a directory with named `scene<spaceId>_<scanId>`, or `scene%04d_%02d`, where each space corresponds to a unique location (0-indexed).
 The raw data captured during scanning, camera poses and surface mesh reconstructions, and annotation metadata are all stored together for the given sequence.
 The directory has the following structure:
 ```shell
 <scanId>
 |-- <scanId>_vh.sens